Summer Theater Arts Education program underwritten by dnr Laboratories, LLC

 While The Klein Auditorium building itself is owned by the City of Bridgeport, the operations of the Klein and the KTA school year program are not.

 Supporting KTA is an investment in the future of the lives of Bridgeport students.
 In addition to gaining performing experience, they also learn to relate better to others and build self-confidence and social behavior skills.

 The Klein also has a complementary partnership with KEYS (Kids Empowered by Your Support), which offers private musical instrument instruction to approximately 70 Bridgeport students in grades 2 through 12.
 Classes are held on Saturdays at The Klein, and the string and brass ensembles perform two concerts each school year.
 On May 3, 2016 the KEYS Orchestra fulfilled a long held dream and performed at Carnegie Hall!
 KEYS also prepares some students for eventual participation in the Greater Bridgeport Youth Orchestras, a longtime Klein partner.

 We are so proud of the leadership roles our students from KTA continue to take and hope you will join us in supporting them.

 Want more information on how you can help support KTA?
 Contact our

 The Klein is sustained by the generosity of our community.
 We offer the ONLY tuition- free after school arts program in Bridgeport.
 The Klein is a 501c3 non-profit organization.
 Your donations are tax-deductible.

-We send out bi-weekly emails to keep you informed of all we have going on!
+We send out emails every other week to keep you informed of all we have going on!